Semi-analytic modelling of Pop. III star formation and metallicity evolution -- I. Impact on the UV luminosity functions at z = 9-16: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their insightful comments which helped us improve this work.
 This research was supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D, project \#CE170100013).
 This work was performed on the OzSTAR national facility at Swinburne University of Technology.
 OzSTAR is funded by Swinburne University of Technology and the National Collaborative Research Infrastructure Strategy (NCRIS).
-Finally, we thank D. Schaerer for sharing with us the Pop III SEDs and for the insightful discussions.
+Finally, we thank D. Schaerer for sharing with us the Pop.
+III SEDs and for the insightful discussions.